 Bleach DVD Set 11 is a three disc set that contains 12 episodes.
 All three discs in the set include four episodes and bonus features.
-The episodes on these discs can be watched either with English dialogue or with Japanese dialogue and English subtitles.
+The episodes on these discs can be watched either with the English dub or with the original Japanese language and English subtitles.

 Bleach DVD Set 11